 Storage Basins and Tunnel

-Storage basins are part of MSD's larger endeavor to prevent sewage from overflowing into Louisville's waterways.
-Planned basins and a storage tunnel throughout our city are designed to capture rainwater and sewage, which otherwise can overwhelm the sewer system during rain events and flow untreated into our waterways.
-These structures retain the mixture of rainwater and sewage until the rain subsides and capacity is available, then gradually release it back into the sewer system.
+Underground storage basins and the tunnel are part of MSD's larger endeavor to prevent sewage overflows into our waterways.
+The basins and tunnel are designed to capture rainwater and sewage, which otherwise can overwhelm the sewer system during rain events and flow untreated into local streams and the Ohio River.
+These underground storage areas retain the mixture of rainwater and sewage until the rain subsides and capacity is available, and then gradually release it back into the sewer system.
 At that point, the water is conveyed to a water quality treatment center, treated and returned to our local streams or the Ohio River.

-The Clifton Heights Basin will be mostly underground and covered.
-A small building above it will include pumps and equipment for operation.
-This basin will offer Beargrass Creek protection from combined sewer overflows.
+The Clifton Heights Basin became substantially complete on December 21, 2018, with grading and landscaping planned for spring.
+The basin is mostly underground and covered, with a small building above that includes pumps and equipment for operation.
+This basin offers Beargrass Creek protection from combined sewer overflows.

-The Ohio River Tunnel Project will take the place of three proposed basin projects—Lexington and Payne; Story and Main; and, Thirteenth and Rowan streets.
-The construction of this deep-rock tunnel will be less disruptive—than the construction of the three basins and their conveyance lines—for the downtown business district, Butchertown business district and for traffic in the affected neighborhoods during the two-to-three year construction period.
-Additionally, the Ohio River Tunnel Project offers the same storage capacity of the three proposed basins for about the same cost.
+The Waterway Protection Tunnel takes the place of four proposed basin projects—Lexington Road and Payne Street; Story Avenue and Main Street; Lexington Road and Grinstead Drive; and 13th and Rowan streets.
+The construction of this deep-rock tunnel will be less disruptive—than the construction of the four basins and their conveyance lines—for the downtown business district, Butchertown business district and for traffic in the affected neighborhoods during the two-year construction period.
+Additionally, the Waterway Protection Tunnel offers more storage capacity than the four proposed basins for about the same cost.